patricialmd/patricialmd/README.md

   - customer service across banking and finance sectors;
   - remote freelance work with 30+ clients across finance, fashion, digital marketing, e-commerce, food and beverage, and health sectors across three continents; and
   - data internship at a proptech company
-* 🏥 Transitioning into aged care data analytics, with a focus on elderly safety and health monitoring
 * ⚡ Fun fact: When I'm not immersed in data, I enjoy crocheting
 * 📫 [LinkedIn](https://www.linkedin.com/in/patricialamadrid/)